elotroalex/chiens/_texts/translation.md

 - {:.i2} I'll bring this country to the knowledge of self
 - I'll acquaint this land with its secret demons
-- I'll light up the craters with cymbals and heloderma
+- I'll light up the craters of cymbals and heloderma
-- the symphonies of an unknown, splendid hell
+- with the symphonies of an unknown, splendid hell
 - infested with haughty nostalgias ...

 - {:.sp} The Chorus.

-- Oh, the king stands.
+- Oh, the king rises.

 - {:.sp} Toussaint.